 Courtesy Professor, Oregon State University, Corvallis OR

-Adjunct Professor (equivalent to Courtesy Professor in US educational system), University of British Columbia, Vancouver BC
+Adjunct Professor, University of British Columbia, Vancouver BC

 OSU email: firstname.lastname@example.org

 Solander KC, Bennett KE, Fleming SW, Gutzler DS, Hopkins EM, Middleton RM.
 In Press.
 Interactions between climate change and complex topography drive observed streamflow changes in the Colorado River Basin.
 Journal of Hydrometeorology.